michelgrootjans/explaining-flow/readme.md

 ## My lightning talk
 I'd like to share a few simulations showing the effects of team flow.
 These simulations show the different scenarios I run to illustrate the need to understand team flow.

-During this lightning talk, I will leave the _#stories_ on automatic.

 The stats we're interested in are:
 - **Throughput**: this is what is typically measured under the name _velocity_.
 It's the number of user stories finished per unit of time.